masumsoftdev/ultimate-addons-for-contact-form-7/readme.txt

 <strong>Our Other Plugins</strong>

 * <a href="https://wordpress.org/plugins/instantio" target="_blank">Onepage / Direct Checkout for WooCommerce - Instantio</a>
-* <a href="https://wordpress.org/plugins/woosync-product-stock-synchronizer-for-woocommerce/">Syncfic - Product Stock Synchronizer for WooCommerce</a>
+* <a href="https://wordpress.org/plugins/tourfic/">Tourfic – Travel Booking Solution for WooCommerce</a>
 * <a href="https://wordpress.org/plugins/wp-guidance-tutorial-for-beginners/">WP Guidance - Guideline/Tutorial for WordPress Beginners</a>
 * <a href="https://wordpress.org/plugins/beaf-before-and-after-gallery/">Ultimate Before After Image Slider – BEAF</a>